wzCoding/ease-popup/README.md

-# easy-popup
+# ease-popup
-an easy and useful javascript plugin for popup
+a simple, convenient and useful javascript plugin for popup